berndporr/pyusbdux/README.rst

-Generally return values follow the "COMEDI" convention: zero and positive values indicate success and/or real values.
-Negative values are errors and its codes.
+Generally return values follow the "COMEDI" convention: zero and positive values indicate success and/or measurement results.
+Negative values are error codes.